 In the movies, Lothlorien is the realm of Elf royalty Galadriel and Celeborn.
 The Fellowship of the Ring was given refuge in this little pocket of paradise until they were ready to return to the real world to fight the dark forces.

 It’s also the place where Aragorn met Arwen, an elven princess, and eventually pledged his love for her.
 Lothlorien is a happy place with unsurpassed beauty and the heart yearns to feel as Aragorn and company did.

 Fan or not, Glenorchy definitely transports you to a beautiful, mystical realm and must not be missed.
-Travelling there would be music for your soul.
+Traveling there would be music for your soul.

-This article would be incomplete without the charismatic presence of our favourite Time Traveler and genius incarnate, Doctor Steven Strange.
+This article would be incomplete without the charismatic presence of our favorite Time Traveler and genius incarnate, Doctor Steven Strange.
 The movie, Doctor Strange, has some of the best visuals I have seen.